MusarrafAM/2-LFS---JavaScript-/README.md

 --The Call Stack--

-To handle the execution context creation, deleton, controll JS manages a stack thisis called js Callstack. whenever any js program runs at the bottom of the stack the global execution context (GEC) populated.and whenever function is invoked or new EC is created it will be pushed inside the callstack, and give it conrtoll when the new EC is completed it will be poped out of the callstack and gives controll back to the GEC. when all executions are completed the GEC also will be poped out of the Callstack and the Callstack will be empty.
+To handle the execution context creation, deleton, controll JS manages a stack this is called js Callstack. whenever any js program runs at the bottom of the stack the global execution context (GEC) populated.and whenever function is invoked or new EC is created it will be pushed inside the callstack, and give it conrtoll when the new EC is completed it will be poped out of the callstack and gives controll back to the GEC. when all executions are completed the GEC also will be poped out of the Callstack and the Callstack will be empty.

 Pic = Callstack 2.6